Get a Demo

 Standardized Mental Health Assessment Tools, PDFs & Checklists to Use

+According to Johns Hopkins Medicine, about 26% of U.S. adults have diagnosable mental conditions every year.
+Mental health assessments and screenings are essential for diagnosing mental disorders so that these patients can get the necessary treatment in time.
 The process is usually conducted by mental health experts, such as psychiatrists, clinical social workers, licensed professional counselors, or psychologists.
 These experts rely on mental health assessment tools to help make accurate diagnoses and prescribe appropriate treatment.

 Unfortunately, outdated mental health screening tools often lead to delayed treatment, missed diagnoses, misdiagnosis, and overprescribing.
-This PDF spells out some concerning statistics about the state of mental healthcare.
+This infographic spells out some concerning statistics about the state of mental healthcare.
 However, there are solutions that help providers make accurate and timely diagnoses.

 Otherwise, let’s review what you need to know about mental health assessments, screening, and how to evaluate the applications used.